Paraguayans

-Paraguayans (paraguayos) are the citizens of Paraguay.
+Paraguayans are the citizens and nationals of Paraguay.
 Though the majority of Paraguayans reside in Paraguay, significant communities have been established in multiple countries, most noticeably Argentina, Spain, United States, Brazil.

 History

 The first inhabitants of Paraguay were the Guarani people.

 Racial and ethnic groups

 As in other Latin American countries, in Paraguay, from the onset of Spanish colonization and settlement, miscegenation or mestizaje was the norm rather than the exception.
 Paraguay has one of the most homogeneous populations in South America.
 About 75% of the people are mestizo (mixed Spanish and Guaraní Native American descent), 20% are Whites, and the rest are small minorities of Indigenous or Afro Paraguayan origin.

 Indigenous

 While only a 1.7% of Paraguay's population is fully indigenous according to the 2012 national census, 75% of the population identifies as being partially of indigenous descent; however, the majority do not identify as being indigenous but as Mestizos.